 Keala: Meaning ‘pathway’ could this name make inroads into your baby names shortlist?

 Koi: Also used in other cultures, Koi in Hawaiian means to urge or employ and is a great short name for boys.

 Lilo: Generous one is the meaning of this famous name, you may recognise it from the movie Lilo and Stitch which was of course set in Hawaii!

-Malia: This familiar sounding name is a strong contender for girls.
-It means rebellious, brave and diligent and if you recognise it, it may be because one of her famous surname Obama.
+Malia: This familiar-sounding name is a strong contender for girls.
+It means rebellious, brave and diligent and if you recognise it, it may be because of her famous surname; Obama.